kwek20/Test/tutorials/Quiz.md

 In this example, each address is a deposit address because each address contains iota tokens
 ```

-How many transactions must be approved before a bundle is confirmed?
+From [4.send-tokens](4.send-tokens.md), how many transactions must be approved before a bundle is confirmed?

 a)	1

 b)	50%

 c)	70%

 d)	100%

 ```